Lakeview

 Storage is strongly supported across the listing history and current remarks.
 Multiple agents explicitly mention unit storage, including "extra storage in the front patio," "exceptional storage," "patio shed," and "additional storage area in front courtyard."
 This appears to be a consistent building feature rather than a copy-paste anomaly.

-I looked for surfboard storage or similar amenity wording.
-The remarks mention general storage spaces, patio sheds, and enclosed entry storage, but nothing specifically for surfboards.
+I searched for surfboard storage and related amenity wording.
+The remarks mention storage closets, patio sheds, and other general storage, but nothing that specifically indicates surfboard storage facilities.

 No analysis available